 Head of School

 Dr. Andrew Oberg serves as Head of School for the Georgia Cyber Academy.
-Dr. Oberg brings over 23 years of educational experience with stints as director of instructional technology, middle school principal, high school teacher, summer school teacher, and administrator as well as varsity football and track coach.
+Dr. Oberg brings more than 23 years of education experience with stints as director of instructional technology, middle school principal, high school teacher, summer school teacher, and administrator as well as varsity football and track coach.
 Dr. Oberg most recently was the CEO of Cloudcast Education, a Google Enterprise Partner that is the exclusive distributor and systems integrator of Google products and services to government agencies and public schools in the state of Pennsylvania.

-For five years, Dr. Oberg served as the Executive Director of the Pennsylvania Cyber Charter School (PA Cyber), the largest cyber charter in the country at that time with a peak student enrollment of nearly 12,000 students as well as 563 faculty and staff.
+For five years, Dr. Oberg served as the executive director of the Pennsylvania Cyber Charter School (PA Cyber), the largest cyber charter in the country at that time with a peak student enrollment of nearly 12,000 students as well as 563 faculty and staff.
 In his tenure, he successfully led the school through Middle States Accreditation and charter renewal with the Pennsylvania Department of Education.
-In addition, as one of the first cyber schools to adopt RTII in virtual education, Dr. Oberg guided PA Cyber to three straight years of making annual yearly progress (AYP) with over 4,500 students tested and 32 benchmarks met.
+In addition, as one of the first cyber schools to adopt RTII in virtual education, Dr. Oberg guided PA Cyber to three straight years of making annual yearly progress (AYP) with more than 4,500 students tested and 32 benchmarks met.
 PA Cyber was the only K–12 cyber charter school in Pennsylvania to ever achieve AYP.
 In 2012, PA Cyber was recognized as a Title I Distinguished School by PDE.
 The school was also recognized locally as one of the top places to work as voted on by staff.

-Dr. Oberg’s higher education experience at Drexel began in the fall of 2013 with the teaching of EDAM-526: Interpreting and Evaluating Research and Achievement Data.
+Dr. Oberg's higher education experience at Drexel began in the fall of 2013 with the teaching of EDAM-526: Interpreting and Evaluating Research and Achievement Data.
 Subsequently, he has taught EDUC-715 (School Principal Internship – Technology), EDUC 717 (School Principal Internship – Leadership) and EDUC 817 (Curriculum Models).
-His scholarly interests focus on virtual education and leadership, emerging technologies, active learning classrooms, and access to high quality curriculum and instruction for all students.
+His scholarly interests focus on virtual education and leadership, emerging technologies, active learning classrooms, and access to high-quality curriculum and instruction for all students.
 Dr. Oberg also continues to be at the forefront of instructional design and delivery within the synchronous classroom.

-Dr. Oberg received his EdD in educational leadership from the University of Pittsburgh where he also received an MEd in school leadership and his principal’s certification.
-He has his BA in political science from the University of North Carolina at Chapel Hill and his teaching certification for elementary and secondary education from Geneva College.
+Dr. Oberg received his EdD in educational leadership from the University of Pittsburgh where he also received an MEd in school leadership and his principal's certification.
+He earned his BA in political science from the University of North Carolina at Chapel Hill and his teaching certification for elementary and secondary education from Geneva College.
 Hailing from Rochester, Pennsylvania, he currently resides between Atlanta, Georgia and Oakdale, Pennsylvania with his wife Amy, a son Max (17), two daughters Addie (13) and Mia (9), and their golden retriever Buddy.
 In the very near future, the family will be joining him full time in Georgia.

 Deputy Head of School

-Veronica Clemons previously worked for the Georgia Department of Education's Georgia Virtual School Program.
+Veronica Clemons previously worked for Georgia Department of Education's Georgia Virtual School Program.
 Ms. Clemons's work focused on program finances, policies and procedures, and program promotions.
 She has served in Georgia public schools as a teacher, volunteer program coordinator, school improvement committee member, middle-grades assessment team leader, and in various positions with the Parent Teacher Student Association.
 She has a deep passion for education.
 Ms. Clemons holds a BS in special education from Albany State University and graduated with honors from Central Michigan University with an MSA in business administration.

-Dr. Kimmons comes to GCA from K12’s George Washington University Online High School, where for the past 3 years she served as Head of School for this high-performing private online 8–12 school.
-Prior to that, she oversaw high school for Georgia Connections Academy and also has extensive experience as a Principal or Administrator at every grade level since getting her start as a high school counselor.
+Dr. Kimmons comes to GCA from K12's George Washington University Online High School, where she served for the past 3 years as Head of School for this high-performing private online 8–12 school.
+Prior to that, she oversaw high school for Georgia Connections Academy and also has extensive experience as a principal or administrator at every grade level since getting her start as a high school counselor.